nbrummel/SIFT-implementation-in-Verilog/README.md

 Checkpoint 2:
 Starting.

+Rules
+===
 Please keep commits to a minimum and ONLY commit working compilable code.
-Use a SFTP to transfer code between computers, not 100 commits with commit messages such as ":(".
-Please write detailed and useful commit messages.
+Please write detailed and useful commit messages that explain everything that is included in the new working update.